kyma-project/website/content/blog-posts/2019-05-16-release-notes-1.1/index.md

 - **Ignored events** with Events for which there are no subscriptions
 - **Subscription details** to check if there are any issues with a given subscription

+> **CAUTION:** Currently, if the subscription name contains a dot (`.`), the dashboard charts will display the `NOT READY` status even if the subscription is `READY`.

+## Productivity

+### Octopus in Kyma

+As part of productivity improvements in Kyma, we replaced Helm tests with the Octopus test runner.
+Kyma components now use Octopus as a testing framework to run tests defined as Docker images on a running cluster.
+Read more about [testing](/docs/1.1/root/kyma/#details-testing-kyma) in Kyma, [Octopus](https://github.com/kyma-incubator/octopus/blob/master/README.md) itself, and the benefits it brings to the Kyma testing process.

 ## Service Management